ibm-cloud-docs/security-compliance/gov-format.md

 ## Formatting complex templates
 {: #format-templates}

 When services make multiple API calls to set your defined configurations, you must have a template in place that sets your preferred default to ensure that your resource can be configured.
-So, for example, let's say that your team is looking for a way to ensure that Cloud Object Storage buckets are always configured with the default values that are required by your organization.
+So, for example, say that your team is looking for a way to ensure that Cloud Object Storage buckets are always configured with the default values that are required by your organization.
 You want to create a bucket that:

 * is in the Dallas region,
 * is only accessible at a specific IP address,